Creamed Peas, Fried Chicken, Mashed Potatoes (Low Carb Mashed Cauliflower Option), & Gravy

 Whole chicken cut-up or your favorite assortment of cut chicken pieces

-1. Heat about ½ to ¾ inch vegetable oil in a heavy skillet (I use an iron skillet) at medium high heat.
+1. Heat about ½ inch oil in a heavy skillet (I use an iron skillet) at medium high heat.

 2. Pour some milk into a shallow dish and put flour in another shallow dish.
 Season flour with the Cajun seasoning-I have never measured the seasoning, but you can be liberal I would guess at least a teaspoon or more.

 3. Dip chicken pieces into milk then into seasoned flour.
 Lower chicken pieces gently into hot oil.
 Sprinkle with more Cajun seasoning.
-Cover skillet with a sheet of foil and cook until the bottom side is browned.
+Loosely cover skillet with a sheet of foil or use a splatter shield and cook until the bottom side is browned.
 Using tongs gently lift chicken pieces to turn them over.
 Sprinkle again with Cajun seasoning.
 Recover and cook until evenly browned and cooked through.
+Salt and pepper for more flavor while frying.
 Remove to platter to serve.

 Several potatoes depending on how many people you are serving (I use 6 to 8 potatoes.)